The Ultimate Guide to the Best DJ Setups in 2026 for any Budget!

 Denon DJ SC Live 4 (£1,129)

+This device is tailor-made for live-streaming professionals.
+A four-deck all-in-one at this price point is a big deal!
 The only gripe is that the 7” high-resolution multi-touch screen might seem small when using all four decks in the mix, but we’ve found it to be perfectly workable.

 The built-in speaker has a good punch and works well as a booth monitor in quieter environments.
 Unlike Denon DJ’s flagship, PRIME 4, SC LIVE 4 imitates the club standard layout of CDJs and a DJM mixer, so is a win-win for those wanting to progress onto standalone club kit later on.